varnerlab/GFFJ/README.md

 [testGapFill.jl](https://github.com/varnerlab/GapFindFill/blob/master/test/testGapFill.jl) demonstrate how to set up *GapFind* and *GapFill* models, respectively.
 We reported our experimental results here for users' reference.
 All experiments were run on an Intel Core i7-6700 CPU with Ubuntu 18.04.3 LTS.

-For *find_gaps*, the testing example contains 1668 compounds and 2383 reactions, which is of size of real problems.
+For `find_gaps,` the testing example contains 1668 compounds and 2383 reactions, which is of the size of real problems.
-The expected outcome is to find 115 blocked metabollites in the network, namely, 1553 non-blocked metabolites.
-The following table shows running time comparison between GAMS and GapFindFill.jl on gap finding.
+The expected outcome is to find 115 blocked metabolites in the network, namely, 1553 non-blocked metabolites.
+The following table shows a run-time comparison between GAMS and GapFindFill.jl on gap finding.

 Software | Solver | Running time (s)
 :--- | :--- | :---